Picki Logo

 Property Price Trends in City of Hobart

-Price performance across City of Hobart reflects uneven price trends, with significant variation between established suburbs and newer growth areas.
+Price performance across City of Hobart reflects moderate price movement, with significant variation between established suburbs and newer growth areas.

-The median house price across City of Hobart currently sits at approximately $930K (based on 2016 rolling data), reflecting mixed price movement relative to broader state trends.
+The median house price across City of Hobart currently sits at approximately $923K (based on 2016 rolling data), reflecting moderate price movement relative to broader state trends.
 This figure represents the midpoint of all suburb-level median prices within the LGA and can be influenced by the mix of transactions in any given period.

 Among the suburbs showing the strongest recent price momentum are Sandy Bay.
 Positive delta values in these areas suggest sustained buyer demand, though investors should assess whether the growth is driven by genuine fundamentals or short-term factors.